Talking about science and technology... with comics!

 I: Brain Strips

 “Brain Strips” focused on emerging neurotechnologies treating neurological diseases like epilepsy and Parkinson’s disease.
 The professional illustrator Ludmilla Bartscht worked with students on a story and helped them develop their own comic strips.
 Two weeks after the workshop, the museum for contemporary art in Freiburg hosted an exhibition of the student’s art for a week.
 In addition to displaying the comics accompanying commentaries from scientists, philosophers, and patients were displayed.
 The vernissage was an opportunity for families to see their children's achievement and for the public to learn about the project.
-The whole workshop was funded by both the German Research Foundation (DFG) via the cluster of excellence’s project and the Medienkompetenz-Fund Baden-Württemberg.
+The whole workshop was funded by both the German Research Foundation (DFG) and the Medienkompetenz-Fund Baden-Württemberg.

 The workshop was divided in two “input” and two “output” days: the first day started with a mix of activities on comics storytelling and brain anatomy and the students talked to scientists and neurologists.
 On the second day they visited labs that work on topics like hippocampal epilepsy, electrocorticogram, and electroencephalogram for disease diagnostics and treatment.
 They also visited a lab that develops micro-electrodes for deep brain stimulation to treat Parkinson’s disease, and met with persons that suffer from Parkinson’s disease and epilepsy.
 The next day started with an ethical role-play on deep brain stimulation and autonomy.
 The rest of the two days the students developed their stories and drew their comics with the help of Ludmilla Bartscht.